 Charges for demat account: Opening a demat account is not free of cost.
-As brokers provide the professional service of opening, handling, maintenance and operations of the demat account, they charge fees and allied charges from traders.
+As brokers provide the professional service of opening, handling, maintenance, and operations of the demat account, they charge fees and allied charges from traders.
 This is the cost of investment in shares, which has to be borne by the trader.

 Maintenance dues: Additionally, traders also have to pay maintenance charges for the upkeep of the electronic demat account to the brokers.
 These charges are applicable even if there are no share investments held in the account.
-Maintenance charges are levied for services such as – record keeping, correspondence, grievance handling and other investor-related issues.
+Maintenance charges are levied for services such as – record keeping, correspondence, grievance handling, and other investor-related issues.

-Dormancy issues: Often professional traders neglect to keep a track of the number of demat accounts held in the investment portfolio.
+Dormancy issues: Often professional traders neglect to keep track of the number of demat accounts held in the investment portfolio.
 It is legally permissible to own more than one demat account.
 If an account becomes dormant due to low activity, the trader still ends up paying the charges related to maintenance of the account to the broker.

 Risk of manipulation: Stockbrokers have an important role to play in the markets, as they are the main intermediaries for trading.
 Investors are at risk of manipulation of the markets by stock brokers, as they can collectively bring the sentiment up or down.
 Traders should be careful in investing, and not rely only on market sentiment or react to market turmoils.

 However, there are some downsides to the demat account implementation.
 Traders have to pay registration and maintenance charges for the operations.
 Also, there is much dependence on brokers for fulfilling regulatory requirements, as demat accounts are regulated by SEBI, the market regulator.
-Apart from this, as trading and settlements are completely online, traders are also at risk of cyber frauds and virus attacks.
+Apart from this, as trading and settlements are completely online, traders are also at risk of cyber fraud and virus attacks.
 They need to be adept at handling computers and the Internet for a smooth trading experience.